© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Brampton Bryan castle is a scheduled monument protected by Historic England under reference 1014109.
 View the official record →

-Brampton Bryan castle is a fortified manor house located in Herefordshire, dating principally to the 14th century, though the site has earlier medieval origins.
+Brampton Bryan Castle is a motte and bailey fortress located in Herefordshire, England, which was established in the Norman period following the Conquest of 1066.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014109.

 Brampton Bryan castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014109.